Certify Your Own Dog Program

 - CPC Therapy Dog Skills Training Online Course

-This includes, reading material, 23 Online skills training videos and a short quiz.
+This includes, reading material, 23 Online skills training videos for evaluation preparation and a short quiz.

 - A Second Temperament Assessment